 Task Scope Notes InventoryImportReaders Tenant By default, runs the import from all data connections (and all pending data packages) specified for the tenant into the staging tables within the compliance database.
 For inventory collected by FlexNet inventory agent, the data that has been uploaded into the internal inventory database is imported (that is, the inventory database is treated as another connection).
-The batch scheduler receives another specialized property with this task message: -p "ChainWritersMessage=true" This means that the writer tasks are queued after the success of this task, so that third-party inventory in particular is available as soon as possible (for details, see Rapid Processing of Third-Party Inventory).
+If this task is invoked with the following property: -p "ChainWritersMessage=true" and completes successfully, an InventoryImportWriters task is automatically triggered.
+This means that third-party inventory in particular is available as soon as possible (for details, see Rapid Processing of Third-Party Inventory).
 Default schedule: None (instead, for scheduled imports, see InventoryImport).
 Underlying executable: ComplianceReader.exe -us false -d BusinessIntelligenceRights -d BusinessIntelligenceData -importtype Readers InventoryImportSpreadsheet Tenant Queued when an operator performs a one-off inventory spreadsheet upload through the web interface.
 Not available for external use.
 InventoryImportWriters Tenant Takes the data currently available in the staging tables within the compliance database, de-duplicates records as necessary, writes the results into the main data tables of the compliance database, and calculates the resulting license consumption.
 Default schedule: None (instead, see InventoryImport).
 Underlying executable: ComplianceReader.exe -us false -d BusinessIntelligenceRights -d BusinessIntelligenceData -importtype Writers